sizhuoli/TreeCountSegHeight/README.md

 See /example_extracted_data/

 segmentation result: seg_41.tif

 counting result: density_41.tif

 --- Note that the model was trained using image patch no.41, and thus should not be tested using the same image in the test phrase.
-Here we simply demonstrate how to apply the model on a test image ---
+Here we simply demonstrate how to apply the model on a test image. ---

 ##